 The first graph shows the number of companies founded in the last 7 years.
-Although it is true that it has a negative progression, it does not detract from the fact that the numbers are very high, reaching, for example, in 2015, almost 1,200 companies founded.
+Although it is true that there is a negative progression, it does not detract from the fact that the numbers are very high, reaching, for example, in 2015, almost 1,200 companies founded.

 The second graph shows the number of marketplace acquisitions made in the last 10 years.
-Here we can better observe the growth of this sector, reaching a total of 97 acquisitions in a single year (2019).
+Here we can see the growth of this sector more clearly, with a total of 97 acquisitions in a single year (2019).

-In this article, we will focus on a specific recent acquisition: the purchase of eBay Classifieds by Adevinta.
-First, we will briefly define both companies.
+In this article we will focus on a recent acquisition: the purchase of eBay Classifieds by Adevinta.
+Beforehand, we will briefly define both companies.

-eBay Classifieds is a global collection of local brands that aims to create connected commerce, enabled by people, supported by technology and open to all.
-Its brands BilBasen, DBA, 2dehands/2ememain, eBay Kleinanzeigen, Gumtree, Kijiji, Marktplaats.nl, Mobile.de , Motors.co.uk y Vivanuncios offer online classifieds in more than a thousand cities around the world.
+For its part, eBay Classifieds is a global collection of local brands that aims to create connected commerce, empowered by people, supported by technology and open to all.
+Its brands include BilBasen, DBA, 2dehands/2emememain, eBay Kleinanzeigen, Gumtree, Kijiji, Marktplaats.nl, Mobile.de , Motors.co.uk and Vivanuncios offer online classified ads in more than a thousand cities worldwide.

 Adevinta announced the acquisition of eBay Classifieds Group on 21 July 2020 for a total of $9.2 billion, making it the most expensive acquisition in 20 years.

 This acquisition gives Adevinta the opportunity to consolidate its position as a leader in the online classifieds sector and to have a global presence in 20 countries.
 As they comment in the acquisition announcement, it significantly expands their presence in new markets with high growth potential.
-(Click here for details of the announcement).
+(Click here for more information. here for details of the communiqué).

 For its part, eBay remains enthusiastic about the proposed combination of Adevinta and eBay Classifieds Group.
 The two companies are currently aiming to close the transaction in the second quarter of 2021 for the agreed $9.2 billion.